Anishamohapatra6/Tread-o-quest-6.1/README.md

 This is the first time it was conducted virtually and in-house

-"TEAM MATRIX" emerged as the winner of this competition.
+"TEAM MATRIX" emerged as the winner of this tournament.

 Members of team matrix are:-
 1.Debrup panda (Ld)